nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p112 -->
-2.  **Exploring Jesus’ Model:** Read <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="4" data-verses="19" data-lang="en" data-version="NKJV">Matthew 4:19</span>.
+2.  **Exploring Jesus’ Model:** Read <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="4" data-verses="19" data-lang="en" data-version="NKJV">Matthew 4:19</span>.
 How does Jesus’ invitation to ‘follow Me’ encapsulate the heart of discipleship?
 What does this look like today?

 <!-- p113 -->
-3.  **The Call to Make Disciples:** Discuss <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>.
+3.  **The Call to Make Disciples:** Discuss <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="19-20" data-lang="en" data-version="NKJV">Matthew 28:19-20</span>.
 Why is making disciples central to the mission of the church?
 How can we, as individuals, participate in this mission?

 <!-- p114 -->